mkennedm/billboard_hot_100_power_bi/README.md

     #"Removed Columns"
 ```

 I had to create two additional tables for the visualizations present in the report.
-The first was ArtistYearCount, which is used to calculate the number of times each artist appeared on the Billboard Chart each year.
+The first was `ArtistYearCount`, which is used to calculate the number of times each artist appeared on the Billboard Chart each year.
 To make this table, I first had to add a Year column to charts_for_project with the following DAX expression: `Year = YEAR('charts_for_project'[date])`

 Next, I was able to use this DAX expression to create the new table.
 ```